|

 journey, Sharon and John wedding.
 Having

 us all together is a rare yet adventurous event.
-As the

 Antarctica for another season of exploration and discovery.